IronCloudForge/policyforge/README.md

 ### Source structure can fail silently

-A page-boundary/form-feed parsing defect demonstrated that apparently successful text processing can silently merge or lose statement boundaries.
+Early text-based parsing work demonstrated that apparently successful text processing can silently merge or lose statement boundaries — for example, at page or form-feed transitions.

 This is a critical lesson:

-> **A pipeline can produce plausible-looking structured output while operating on incomplete evidence.**
+> **A pipeline can produce plausible-looking structured output while operating on incomplete or corrupted evidence.**

+It is part of why the project moved away from a text-intermediate architecture toward direct, spatially-aware extraction from source PDFs.

 ### Explicit modal verbs are not enough